-Transfer credit requests
+Transfer credit requests (FOR STUDENTS)

 - Consult the UBC Transfer Credit Tool to see if a decision has been made regarding the course in question.
 The BC Transfer Guide might also be useful.